SacrificialDove/SacrificialDove/README.md

 - Intimate or inappropriate jokes, unless you're close with me
 - Only contacting me to vent or ask for favors, with no genuine interest in a relationship
 - Infantilising me because of my disability
-- Unable to communicate issues with me in any capacity
+- Unable to communicate with me in any capacity
 </details>

 <details>